 My Canon A1 is my first film camera.
 Being a more video centric person in a digital age has always made photographed moments so taken for granted.
 Shooting on film changed my perspective on how I went about my digital work because there is truly something magical in the relationship between all the set up to getting the right shutter speed to prevent too much blur, while with a high enough aperture to still create depth to the moment I hit the shutter.
 It made me value the importance of each frame and gave me perspective of how powerful every moment should be to me.

 My 852 tattoo was a huge part of my personal growth and re-evaluating my roots.
-Growing up in Hong Kong I loved our area code (8 5 2) and knew I would want ink of it.
+Growing up in Hong Kong I loved our area code (852 or 八五二) and knew I would want ink of it.
 However, I wanted something meaningful.
 Something that allowed me to remember where I came from when I looked at it.
-So when I met Momo who specialized in ink work with ancient Chinese calligraphy (in this case Qin Dynasty) it was a no brainer for me to do a craft exchange with her and make a video.
+So when I met Momo who specialized in ink work with ancient Chinese calligraphy (in this case Qin Dynasty) it was a no brainer for me to do a craft exchange with her and do a shoot for her.
 Working for an artist from home also felt like it healed parts of my torn roots.
-Since she is from mainland china and didnt speak much cantonese, we had to weave between Mandarin, Cantonese and English to fully understand each other.
-That taught me the language should really be a barrier because we are still friends and hangout to this day.
+Since she is from mainland china and didn't speak much cantonese, we had to weave between Mandarin, Cantonese and English to fully communicate.
+That taught me that language barriers should not really affect understanding.
+To this day we still go on little wine nights where we still weave between three languages.